vaporydev/ens-registrar-dapp/README.md

-# Ethereum Name Service Registrar DApp
+# Vapory Name Service Registrar DApp

 This app allows you to register a .eth domain name, for use in ethereum decentralized applications and compatible blockchain browsers.